hopsoft/coast/README.md

 # Coast

-## ...if only the REST of life were this easy
+## Providing resourceful behavior for Rails controllers

-### Providing resourceful behavior for Rails controllers
+### ...if only the REST of life were this easy

-Simply include a single module in your controller and get these actions for free.
+Simply include the Coast module in your controller and get these actions for free.

 `new` `edit` `index` `show` `create` `update` `destroy`